Internal SRU team docs

 Overriding phasing can only be performed by a member of the SRU team.

 Overriding halted phasing is done in a similar way to overriding autopkgtest failures.
-The phased update machinery looks at phased-update-overrides.txt, which is a simple CSV file containing lines of the form source package, version, :math:`THING_TO_IGNORE where `THING_TO_IGNORE can either be an errors.ubuntu.com problem URL to ignore or increased-rate.
+The phased update machinery looks at phased-update-overrides.txt, which is a simple CSV file containing lines of the form

 Adding members to the team

 • Existing SRU team members identify when new team members are needed.
-They will privately nominate suitable candidates, with regard to their availability (eg. a discussion with their manager may be required).
+They will privately nominate suitable candidates, with regard to their availability (e.g. a discussion with their manager may be required).

 • One existing team member will study a candidate’s recent SRU activity, assess them against our criteria and write a summary.